-As I sit in anger, my mind can't help but remind me of that one time, where I was accused of being a 'third wave feminist'.
+As I sit in anger, my mind can't help but reminisce on that one time, where I was accused of being a 'third wave feminist'.
 I use the word accuse, because this male, threw the word at me as though I should be ashamed of it.
-Nevertheless, I have no problem being called a… Continue reading Third-Wave Feminism and Masculinity

 "Hey sis, how do I become like these women?"
 I swift my gaze from my phone to hers, and analyse the pictures being displayed: Successful women.
 My mind in a spiral, I wonder if I should give her a cliché response.
 You know... one of those typical quotes you see floating around the internet that we all love?
 "Comparison is the thief of joy" etc?